The Only Local SEO Checklist You’ll Ever Need

 Make sure your website is optimized both on the front end with on-page optimization and on the back end with technical and speed optimization.

-Your primary focus should be a good user experience so make sure your website design is updated and is using SEO best practices.
+Your primary focus should be a good user experience, so make sure your website design is updated and uses SEO best practices.

 Additionally, you’ll want to make sure you’ve localized your website to gain a local advantage over your larger national chain store brands